 - You need to discuss changes on your site with your web development team.
-Knowing a little bit of HTML not only can help you communicate more effectively with web developers and web designers, it also helps you feel and sound more confident and knowledgeable when presenting ideas or making requests for changes to your website.
+Having some knowledge of HTML not only will help you communicate more effectively with web developers and web designers, it can also help to reduce the risk of being taken for a ride by web service providers.

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …